pdjr-signalk/pdjr-skplugin-devantech/README.md

 address.

-The plugin installs DS switchbanks in the usual Signal K location and, relying on default naming conventions, a relay channel will have a key like
+The plugin installs DS switchbanks in the usual Signal K location and, relying on default naming conventions, a relay channel key will look like this:
 ```
 electrical.switches.bank.192168001006.r3.state
 ```
-Overriding defaults allows any naming strategy consistent with Signal K's specification, so, with a little more configuration gloss, the same DS relay could present as
+Overriding defaults allows any naming strategy consistent with Signal K's specification, so, with a little more configuration gloss, the same DS relay could present as:
 ```
 electrical.switches.bank.forelocker.gas-valve.state
 ```